 The region has long been known as one of the world’s leading producers of apples.
 Other tree fruits, like cherries, peaches, pears, nectarines, and apricots are also grown here.
 Mint, asparagus, hay, berries, and eggplant are also among the more than 30 varieties of fruits and vegetables that come from the Yakima Valley.
 Not a lot of people know that this region produces about 75% of all of the hops (a key ingredient in beer) grown in the United States.

 While Yakima still relies on agriculture to drive its economy, over 250 manufacturing firms are also located here producing a variety of products including aircraft parts, wood products, plastic products, recreational vehicles, and communications technology.
 Tourism is the fastest growing segment of the Yakima economy.
-More than 70 wineries are located in the Yakima Valley and regularly draw visitors here to sample and buy our internationally renowned varietals.
+The Yakima Valley is fortunate to be home to multiple craft beverage makers (breweries, distilleries, and wineries) that regularly draw visitors here to sample and buy our unique and renowned products.
+Learn more about the growing craft beverage industry in the Yakima Valley.
 Outdoor recreation, including water and snow skiing, fishing, boating, hiking, horse back riding, and white water rafting, also makes Yakima a favorite destination for people from throughout the Northwest and around the world.